Frequently Asked Questions

 All of the permits required to complete construction and begin operations of the Elk Creek Facility are listed in Section 20.3 of the Technical Report in regard to the Elk Creek Project.
 Section 20.3 of the Feasibility Study can be seen here.
 Since the filing of the Feasibility Study, the Company has announced that is may not have to secure additional federal permits under sections 404 and 408 of the Clean Water Act, which are shown in the Feasibility Study's listing of required permits.

 What is a Feasibility Study (FS) and what purpose does it serve?

 A Feasibility Study is a comprehensive technical and economic study of the selected development option for a mineral project that includes appropriately detailed assessments of applicable Modifying Factors* together with any other relevant operational factors and detailed financial analysis that are necessary to demonstrate, at the time of reporting, that extraction is reasonably justified (economically mineable).
 The results of the study may reasonably serve as the basis for a final decision by a proponent or financial institution to proceed with, or finance, the development of the project.
-The confidence level of the study will be higher than that of a PEA.

 * Modifying Factors are considerations used to convert Mineral Resources to Mineral Reserves.
 These include, but are not restricted to, mining, processing, metallurgical, infrastructure, economic, marketing, legal, environmental, social and governmental factors.